NCAR/wrf_hydro_docker/wps/Readme.md

 * Ubuntu base image
 * WRF and WPS built with the GNU Fortran compiler ‘gfortran’
 * Python 3.6 command line utility for create WRF-Hydro geogrid files using the WPS geogrid.exe program.
-* WRF-WPS Geographical input data for the Continental United States.
+* WRF-WPS Geographical input data for the Continental United States. **ONLY USGS+DEFAULT DATASETS ARE SUPPORTED, lai_modis_30s, nlcd2011_30m, and topo_30s are subsets for training purposes only**

 ## Where to get help and/or post issues
 If you have general questions about Docker, there are ample online resources including the excellent Docker documentation at https://docs.docker.com/.